hasnat-nawaz/warm-order-hub/README.md

 ## License

-This project is developed as part of the **SE202L – Development Operations Lab** course at Ghulam Ishaq Khan Institute (GIKI).
+This project is developed as part of the **SE202L – Development Operations Lab** and the **CS-272 – HCI and Computer Graphics** course at Ghulam Ishaq Khan Institute (GIKI).
 It is shared for educational and assessment purposes.